cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - RandomScalar(): A member function of `Group` that chooses at random a non-zero element in GF(p).
 - ScalarInverse(s): Returns the inverse of input Scalar `s` on `GF(p)`.
 - SerializeElement(A): A member function of `Group` that maps a group element `A` to a unique byte array `buf` of fixed length `Ne`.
-The output type of this function is `SerializedElement`.
-- DeserializeElement(buf): A member function of `Group` that maps a byte array `buf` to a group element `A`, or fails if the input is not a valid byte representation of an element.
-This function can raise a DeserializeError if deserialization fails or `A` is the identity element of the group; see {{input-validation}}.
+- DeserializeElement(buf): A member function of `Group` that maps a byte array `buf` to a group element `A`, or raise a DeserializeError if the input is not a valid byte representation of an element.
+  See {{input-validation}} for further requirements on input validation.
 - SerializeScalar(s): A member function of `Group` that maps a scalar element `s` to a unique byte array `buf` of fixed length `Ns`.
-The output type of this function is `SerializedScalar`.
-- DeserializeScalar(buf): A member function of `Group` that maps a byte array `buf` to a scalar `s`, or fails if the input is not a valid byte representation of a scalar.
-This function can raise a DeserializeError if deserialization fails; see {{input-validation}}.
+- DeserializeScalar(buf): A member function of `Group` that maps a byte array `buf` to a scalar `s`, or raise a DeserializeError if the input is not a valid byte representation of a scalar.
+  See {{input-validation}} for further requirements on input validation.

 It is convenient in cryptographic applications to instantiate such prime-order groups using elliptic curves, such as those detailed in